Hybrid cloud storage: Cloud storage gateways

 A cloud storage gateway, also known as an edge filer, is a hybrid cloud storage device that connects a local network to one or more cloud storage service, typically an object storage service such as Amazon S3.
 It provides a cache for frequently accessed data, providing high speed local access to frequently accessed data in the cloud storage service.
-Cloud storage gateways provide also additional benefits, such as accessing cloud object storage through traditional file serving protocols, as well as continued access to cached data during connectivity outages.
+Cloud storage gateways also provides additional benefits, such as accessing cloud object storage through traditional file serving protocols, as well as continued access to cached data during connectivity outages.

 A cloud storage gateway usually consists of a physical or virtual appliance that is deployed on-premises, at the edge of the network.
 It presents a file system or object storage interface to the local network, which the users can access in the same way they would access any other file system or object storage.
 The edge filer transparently transfers the data to and from the cloud storage service, providing local access to the data while it is cached on the edge filer.

 There are many use cases for a cloud storage gateway, such as providing a high-speed cache for frequently accessed data, providing continued access to data during connectivity outages, and reducing bandwidth costs by reducing the need to communicate over wide area networks.